How To Choose The Right Holster

 Comfort might not be the first thing you think of when considering a firearm accessory, but it’s important.
 If your holster feels awkward when worn or if it pokes and pinches at every step, you’re less likely to carry consistently.
 Additionally, accessibility cannot take a back seat.
 You need to be able to access your firearm smoothly and quickly.
 These factors heavily influence your daily experience and your ability to handle your firearm effectively.

-See also The Benefits Of Firearms Simulators
+See also The Pros And Cons Of Different Calibers

 Types of Holsters